GreetingsEarthling/Little-Lemon-Reservations/README.md

 3. **Wireframes:** The initial sketches and layouts that map out the structure and navigation of the "Reserve a table" feature.
 4. **High-Fidelity Prototype:** A polished and interactive version of the design, highlighting the final look and feel of the interface.

+### Learning Outcomes

+- **Gained practical experience in UX/UI design tailored for iOS applications.**
+- **Developed skills in creating wireframes and high-fidelity prototypes.**
+- **Applied design principles to enhance usability and user engagement.**
+- **This project exemplifies my ability to integrate user experience design with mobile application development, reflecting the skills acquired through the iOS Developer Professional Certificate by Meta.**